The number of normal measures, revisited: Friedman–Magidor for extenders

 \section{Friedman–Magidor for extenders}

-In the previous sections, the goal was classifying lifts of normal measures (or iterations of such measures) in forcing extensions via the splitting forcing $\po^\tau$.
-We would like to concentrate on lifts of extenders.
+In the previous sections, our goal was to classify lifts of normal measures (and their iterations) in forcing extensions via the splitting forcing $\po^\tau$.
+We now turn to lifts of extenders.
+Throughout this section, we say that two extenders $E$ and $E'$ are equivalent if $j_E = j_{E'}$.